Arthur-Vic/Arthur-Vic/README.md

 - 🎓 I am a student pursuing a degree in Systems Analysis and Development.
 - 🔍 I'm committed to continuous learning and intensive practice to enhance my skills.
-- 🌱 I’m currently focusing on developing my skills in Python

 ## Connect with Me